rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 but some of them went to the Pharisees and told them what Jesus had done. ^1146

-So the chief priests and the Pharisees gathered the council and said, What are we to do?
+So the chief priests and the Pharisees gathered the Council and said, What are we to do?
 For this man performs many signs. ^1147

 If we let him go on like this, everyone will believe in him, and the Romans will come and take away both our place and our nation. ^1148